-Veterans with a 100 percent total-service connected disability are now exempt from sales, registration and wheelage taxes for up to two vehicles.
+Veterans with a 100 percent total-service connected disability are now exempt from sales, registration, and wheelage taxes for up to two vehicles.
 They are also exempt from title fees and fees for driver's licenses and identification cards, including filing fees.

-Expansion of eligibility for veteran designation on card
+Expansion of Eligibility for Veteran Designation on Credential